 Providing Help.
 Creating a Spirit of Hope.

-She decided to sell her home and purchase a new trailer.
-Today Teresa lives in a new trailer in the same park as her daughter and granddaughter, and she could not be any happier!
-Teresa is thankful for the help she received and knows she couldn’t have made it without the assistance of Catholic Charities.
+Today, Teresa lives in her trailer in the same park as her daughter and granddaughter, and she couldn’t be happier!
+Teresa shared with her case manager that she’s thankful for the help she received and knows she couldn’t have recovered without the assistance of Catholic Charities.